-Students can request Emergency Loan Program Request for Forgiveness form by contacting Student Business Services - Collections Office.
+Students may request an Emergency Loan Program Request for Forgiveness form by contacting SBS.

-The director of Student Business Services, or a designee, has the authority to make exceptions to this policy’s eligibility criteria.
+The director of SBS, or designee, has the authority to make exceptions to this policy’s eligibility criteria.

-It is the responsibility of the director of Student Business Services to assure that the total funds awarded for ELPs do not exceed the funds available.
+It is the responsibility of the director of SBS to assure that the total funds awarded for ELPs do not exceed the funds available.

-Texas State will record the 1.25 percent origination fee from ELPs earned prior to the due date and on delinquent loans in the ELP fund.
+Texas State will record the 1.25 percent origination fee from ELPs.

 REVIEWERS OF THIS UPPS